 When teaching Computing and E-Safety as discreet lessons, staff are able to use resources and schemes of work designed to achieve the stated objectives within the Computing and E-Safety Curriculum.
 Staff have access to the ‘Knowsley’ and ‘Espresso’ schemes which have been carefully adapted to suit our progression of skills.

 Wansdyke recognises the need to continually maintain, update and develop its resources and to make progress towards a consistent, compatible system by investing in resources that will effectively deliver the strands of the national curriculum and support the use of Computing across the school.
-This includes:

 In Key Stage 1 the children will learn to understand what algorithms are; how they are implemented as programs on digital devices; and that programs execute by following precise and unambiguous instructions.
 They will be taught to create and debug simple programs and use logical reasoning to predict the behaviour of simple programs.